spawnmarvel/quickguides/azure/README.md

 * * Select columns to return by using the project operator.
 * * Filter data by using the where operator.
 * * Reorder returned data by using the sort operator.
+* *  This query searches the “TableName” table for records that contains the word “value”: search in (TableName) "value"

 https://learn.microsoft.com/en-us/training/modules/write-first-query-kusto-query-language/